-D. Authorizing Legislation
+D. Authorizing legislation

 Federal funding under this NOFA is made available pursuant to Subtitle B of Title IV of the McKinney-Vento Homeless Assistance Act, 42 U.S.C.
-11371 et seg.
+11371 et seq.
 This NOFA should be read in conjunction with the following regulations that establish state and federal ESG requirements.
 Relevant legal authority includes, but is not limited to, the following:

-- Code of Federal Regulations (CFR), Title 24, Part 576; - California Code of Regulations (CCR), Title 25, Division 1, Chapter 7, Subchapter 20; - Homeless Definition Final Rule: The Interim Rule, published in the Federal Register on December 5, 2011, cited above, provides the homeless definition that applies to the ESG program.
+- Code of Federal Regulations (CFR), Title 24, Part 576; - 25 CCR, Division 1, Chapter 7, Subchapter 20; - 24 CFR Part 91 relating to Annual Action Plan requirements; - 24 CFR Part 58, relating to environmental reviews; - Homeless Definition Final Rule: The Interim Rule, published in the Federal Register on December 4, 2015, cited above, provides the homeless definition that applies to the ESG program. - Chronically Homeless Definition Final Rule: The Interim Rule, published in the Federal Register on December 4, 2015, cited above, provides the chronically homeless definition that applies to the ESG program. - Office of Management and Budget (OMB) requirements for Universal Identifier and Central Contractor Registration, 2 CFR Part 25, Appendix A to Part 25.